Feedback

 ART 142Intermediate Ceramics3 CR HUM, PERFF, W, Sp

 Involves more advanced techniques of hand construction and wheel throwing.
 Beginning glaze formation and kiln-firing processes are included.
+Lab hours are required for this course.

 Prerequisite: ART 141 or Instructor permission